kaffeed/bingoscape/README.md

    ```bash
    ./bin/bingoscape
    ```
-4. In the same application is a second executable, called mgmt that also requires the environment from the last step - you can use this one to create your initial management user like this:
+4. In the same folder is a second executable, called mgmt that also requires the environment from the last step - you can use this one to create your initial management user like this:

    ```bash
    ./bin/mgmt add -u \<username\> -p \<password\>